ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 35. How to disable the tagline in signatures?
-Set-OutlookSignatures adds a tagline to each signature deployed for mailboxes without a [Benefactor Circle](/benefactorcircle) license.
-You may also refer to the tagline as footer message, nag text, reminder blurb, outreach snippet, upgrade nudge, reminder blurb, and more.
+Set-OutlookSignatures automatically adds a tagline to signatures for mailboxes without a [Benefactor Circle](/benefactorcircle) license.
+You may also refer to the tagline as a footer message, nag text, outreach snippet, upgrade nudge, or reminder blurb.

-Signatures for mailboxes with a [Benefactor Circle](/benefactorcircle) license do not get this tagline appended.
+Mailboxes with a Benefactor Circle license do not include this tagline.

-Buy a Benefactor Circle license to add additional enterprise-grade features: See [`Benefactor Circle`](/benefactorcircle) for details about these features and their benefits for your business.
+To remove the tagline and unlock advanced features, consider upgrading to [Benefactor Circle](/benefactorcircle).
+See the linked page for details and business benefits.

 ### 35.1.
 Why the tagline?
 In the words of Markus Gruber, the creator of Set-OutlookSignatures:

 > Set-OutlookSignatures is my way of giving back to the community.
-I first released it in 2021 as a demonstrator showcasing the practical use of efficient Active Directory queries for nested group membership, including support for SID history, disjoint DNS namespaces, and cross-trust queries.
+Since it was first released in 2021 as a demonstrator showcasing the practical use of efficient Active Directory queries, many reusable code snippets have been added — read about them in the FAQ '[What can I learn from the code of Set-OutlookSignatures?](#44-what-can-i-learn-from-the-code-of-set-outlooksignatures)'.
 >
->Soon, I introduced showcases for parallel code execution in PowerShell, a complete Graph authentication module supporting authentication brokers, cross-tenant authentication paged Graph queries, and many more re-usable functions.
-A quick scroll through the changelog will give you a good idea of its evolution.
+> Today, Set-OutlookSignatures is more than just a vehicle for demonstrating PowerShell techniques — it has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
 >
-> Today, Set-OutlookSignatures is more than just a vehicle for demonstrating PowerShell techniques - it has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
->
 > Developing and testing it has taken thousands of hours of spare time and considerable financial investment in cross-platform test environments.
 I intend to continue developing and maintaining Set-OutlookSignatures, and to keep its core free and open-source.
 >
 > If you're an Exchange or client administrator, you're part of the community I want to support.
-I don’t expect or request thank-yous, our community thrives on mutual support.
+I don’t expect or request thank-yous, as our community thrives on mutual support.
+Your feedback, bug reports, and shared use cases help improve the tool for everyone.
 >
-> However, I draw the line when companies benefit one-sidedly.
-The tagline added to each signature reminds organizations that they benefit from open-source software and that there’s a way to ensure Set-OutlookSignatures remains open source: by supporting it financially and gaining access to even more useful features.
+> That said, it’s important to ensure the relationship isn’t one-sided when companies benefit significantly.
+The tagline added to each signature reminds organizations that they benefit from open-source software and that continued open-source availability depends on financial support — which also unlocks additional useful features.
 >
 > A note to companies: Open-source software is often misunderstood.
 It can include closed-source components.
-Open source doesn’t automatically mean free usage or even unrestricted access to the code.
+Open source does not automatically mean free usage or even free access to the code.
 And it does not imply free support.
 >
-> In this spirit:
+> In this spirit: **Dear companies,**
-> - Invest in the free and open-source software you depend on.
+> - **Invest** in the free and open-source software you depend on.
 Contributors work behind the scenes to make it better for everyone.
 Support them.
-> - Sponsor the tools your teams rely on.
+> - **Sponsor** the tools your teams rely on.
 Funding these projects improves performance, reliability, and stability across your software supply chain.
 >
 > By choosing Set-OutlookSignatures, your company can significantly reduce costs compared to commercial alternatives — all while benefiting from a powerful, open-source solution.
 And by upgrading to the Benefactor Circle add-on, you help secure the future of Set-OutlookSignatures.

 ### 35.2.
 Not sure if Set-OutlookSignatures is the right solution for your company?

-The core of Set-OutlookSignatures is available free of charge as open-source software and can be used for as long and for as many mailboxes as your company wants.<br>All documentation is publicly available, and you can get free community support at GitHub or get first-class professional support, training, workshops and more from [ExplicIT Consulting](/support).
+The core of Set-OutlookSignatures is available free of charge as open-source software and can be used indefinitely and for as many mailboxes as your company requires.

+All documentation is publicly available.
+You can get free community support on GitHub, or opt for first-class professional support, training, workshops, and more from [ExplicIT Consulting](/support).

-For a small annual fee per mailbox, the [Benefactor Circle add-on](/benefactorcircle) offers additional enterprise-grade features.<br>All documentation is publicly available, and the free 14-day trial version allows companies to test all additional features at no cost.
+For a small annual fee per mailbox, the [Benefactor Circle add-on](/benefactorcircle) offers additional enterprise-grade features.
+Companies can test all premium features at no cost during a free 14-day trial.

-Your company is not sure whether the add-on will pay off?<br>The chapter 'Financial benefits' shows how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.
+Unsure whether the add-on will deliver value for your company?
+The chapter '[Financial Benefits](https://set-outlooksignatures.com/benefactorcircle/#financial-benefits)' shows how to calculate the value based on your company’s specific needs.
+If your company concludes that the add-on does not provide sufficient value, it can still use the free and open-source version of Set-OutlookSignatures.

 ## 36. Why is the out-of-office assistant not activated automatically?